-During the holiday season, turkeys have become one of the most popular dishes to serve in the United States.
-Around this time of year, I receive the occasional letter from a reader asking about halal turkeys.
+Turkeys have become one of the most popular dishes to serve in the United States during the holidays.
+Around this time of year, we receive the occasional letter from a reader asking about halal turkeys.
 Halal is the Arabic word for permitted or lawful.
 Under Islamic dietary guidelines, gathered from the Qu’ran, Muslim followers are taught that all animals are to be well cared for and treated with respect.

 Therefore, animals must be slaughtered properly, or slaughtered in the name of Allah, and they must not be dead prior to slaughter.
 This leaves many Muslims questioning how to obtain a halal turkey during the holidays.